 This progressive detachment of the text from its original physical location played a crucial role in the process that led, out of trivial verse inscriptions, to the emergence of the epigram as a full literary genre.
 Deictic expressions were traditionally employed in epigraphic contexts to strictly and clearly bind the text to its material support.
 Later on, only the possibility of the separation from a unique location allows the epigram to be circulated autonomously and reach a wider audience.
-In this passage, the poet explores new uses of deictic markers in order to widen the possible references of his text.
+In this passage, poets explore new uses of deictic markers in order to widen the possible references of their text.

 My research will try to detect different trends in the use of deictic expressions in order to highlight the similarities and parallelisms between inscribed and literary epigrams and to elucidate the different deictic strategies employed in different contexts.